bhuang18/syrren.art/README.md

 # Phantom By Themefisher

 Phantom is an exciting professional Bootstrap resume template.
 It’s exclusively crafted to convince employers impressively.
-This template is best for showcasing your professional, educational, and those details that keep you a step ahead in the competition. testing testing
+This template is best for showcasing your professional, educational, and those details that keep you a step ahead in the competition.

 <!-- demo -->
 ## Example Site